Medical assistance definitions—M.

 means the limited scope health care program financed by state funds for clients who are eligible for the aged, blind, or disabled (ABD) cash assistance (see WAC 388-400-0060

-"Medical consultant" means a physician employed or contracted by the agency or the agency's designee.
+"Medical consultant" means a physician employed by or contracted with the agency or the agency's designee.

 "Medical facility" means a medical institution or clinic that provides health care services.

 See "institution" in WAC 182-500-0050

 "Medically necessary" is a term for describing requested service which is reasonably calculated to prevent, diagnose, correct, cure, alleviate or prevent worsening of conditions in the client that endanger life, or cause suffering or pain, or result in an illness or infirmity, or threaten to cause or aggravate a handicap, or cause physical deformity or malfunction.
 There is no other equally effective, more conservative or substantially less costly course of treatment available or suitable for the client requesting the service.
 For the purposes of this section, "course of treatment" may include mere observation or, where appropriate, no medical treatment at all.

-"Medically needy (MN) or medically needy program (MNP)" is the state- and federally funded health care program available to specific groups of persons who would be eligible as categorically needy (CN), except their monthly income is above the CN standard.
-Some long-term care clients with income and/or resources above the CN standard may also qualify for MN.
+"Medically needy (MN)" or "medically needy program (MNP)" means the state and federally funded health care program available to specific groups of people who would be eligible as categorically needy (CN), except their monthly income is above the CN standard.
+Some long-term care clients with income or resources above the CN standard may also qualify for MN.

 "Medicare" is the federal government health insurance program under Titles II and XVIII of the Social Security Act.
-Medicare has four parts:
+For additional information, see www.Medicare.gov.